 [Home] [Up]

 On the other hand, 7th chords are not effective as practice either.
 They develop strength in the left hand but also inflexibility.
 I developed the chord exercises as a result of experience with the major seventh chord exercise which Segovia showed me.
 I found triad practice to be a million times better, with all of the advantages and none of the disadvantages of the major sevenths, so I recommend that the major seventh chord exercises not be done.

 DGT is oriented toward developing right-left coordination, so it can not be expected to help much with barring and slurring.
-That is as it should be.
+Once having acquired such abilities, they should not require the regular maintenance apart from repertoire that scales, extended arpeggios, and, to a lesser extent, triads in inversions do.

+[Home] [Up]